 Artist Randy Bolander’s commissioned works are held in numerous collections and have been featured in galleries and museums across the United States.

 In 2003 Bolander co-founded and directed the West Edge Sculpture exhibition, WESE, staged in downtown Seattle; the largest independent sculpture exhibit in the Pacific Northwest.
 Through this 5 year endeavor and his 3 year commission with the Downtown Seattle Association to stage a winter holiday sculpture show, Bolander realized the direction he wanted to take his sculpture – interactive and accessible to a wider audience.
 “I became obsessed with designing the perfect fountain based on minimalist principles.
 The ideas just kept coming.
 One concept led to the next and before I knew it MODFOUNTAIN was born.
 By adhering to modern clean design, I was able to streamline the amount of materials, making modern sculpture available to a broader audience.”

 Randy’s artistic influences are, Malevich, Chillida, Serra, Calder, Miro, Noguchi and contemporary innovators such as Virgil Abloh, to name a few.
 Randy and Cindy are passionate about Midcentury Modern architecture and modernist landscaping.
-They are advid collectors of Midcentury Modern furniture, owned, renovated two midcentury homes incorporating Randy’s sculpture, trellises and fountains into the landscape design.
+They are advid collectors of Midcentury Modern furniture, have owned and renovated two midcentury homes incorporating Randy’s sculpture, trellises and fountains into the landscape design.
 Their Seattle home was included in the West Seattle Garden Tour and featured in the Seattle Times and Northwest Home and Garden magazine.

 RANDY'S DESIGN AESTHETIC

 Less, as they say, is more.

 Partnering with architects and patrons to design into a specific space is one of my passions.
 I am driven by an innate need to produce things that have never been seen before.